fluent/fluentd-docs-gitbook/input/http.md

 curl -X POST -d "$msgpack" http://localhost:9880/app.log
 ```

-Some `Content-Type` other than `application/x-www-form-urlencoded` support specific formats.
+Some Media Types other than `application/x-www-form-urlencoded` support specific formats.
-In that case, the format type specification as `json=` in the data is not necessary.
+If those Media Types are specified with `Content-Type: `, the prefix such as `json=` is not necessary for posting data.

 Example: Post JSON data with `Content-Type: application/json`: